-- Payment of compensation is changed from temporary disability to permanent disability.
+- Payment of compensation is changed from temporary disability or salary continuation paid in lieu of compensation to permanent disability.

 - Temporary partial disability is paid.
 The insurance carrier or self-insured employer shall also include the information required by form WKC-7359-E.

-- Final payment of compensation is made.
+- Final payment of compensation is made or salary continuation paid in lieu of compensation ended.
 If there are more than 3 weeks of temporary disability or any permanent disability, or if the injured employee has undergone surgery to treat his or her injury, the insurance carrier or self-insured employers shall submit a final treating practitioner's report together with the final WKC-13-E or shall explain why the report is not being submitted and shall estimate when the final practitioner's report will be submitted.

 - When submitting a